 In one embodiment, the navigation applications 56 may include one or more search enhancement applications 80, which operate to provide information to users (e.g., via a “homepage” of the network-based marketplace 12) regarding activities that are being performed by a user community.

 For example in one embodiment, the search enhancement applications 80 may identify lists of top-ranked listings, published by the network-based marketplace 12.
 One such a list of top-ranked listings may be a list of listings that are the most “monitored” by a community of users, the monitoring function is supported by an interest module 82 of the applications 80.

 For example, the interest module 82 may enable a user to add a particular listing to a “watch list” or “monitored list” that is maintained by the network-based marketplace 12 on behalf of the user.
-The interest module 82 may also enable users to register interest with respect to a listing in one of a number of other ways, including by adding a particular listing to a “gift registry” or “wish list” that is maintained for the user.
+The interest module 82 may also enable users to register interest concerning a listing in one of many other ways, including by adding a particular listing to a “gift registry” or “wish list” that is maintained for the user.

 The lists may also be restricted or based on other attributes (e.g., category, price, geographic location of seller, etc.).